lukecav/awesome-kubernetes/README.md

 * [Kubernetes upgrade – kubeadm](https://crondev.com/kubernetes-upgrade-kubeadm/) - Kubeadm is still in beta, but if you already deployed a Kubernetes cluster on some environment using it and now want to upgrade, you can do that manually.
 * [Distributed Load Testing Using Kubernetes](https://cloud.google.com/solutions/distributed-load-testing-using-kubernetes) - Load testing is key to the development of any backend infrastructure because load tests demonstrate how well the system functions when faced with real-world demands.
 * [Monitoring Your Kubernetes Infrastructure With Prometheus](https://www.weave.works/blog/monitoring-kubernetes-infrastructure/) - Monitoring Your Kubernetes Infrastructure With Prometheus.

+## More Resources
+* [Awesome Kubernetes](https://github.com/ramitsurana/awesome-kubernetes) - You can find more awesome resources for Kubernetes here.